Entanglement Entropy and Complexity of Multicomponent Universe from Holography: Holographic subregion complexity

 where $R$ is the AdS radius and $V^{ERB}(t_L,t_R)$ is the co-dimension one extremal volume of the Einstein-Rosen bridge.
 This Einstein-Rosen bridge is bounded by the two spatial slices at times $t_L$ and $t_R$ of two different CFTs that lie on the boundaries of an eternal black hole.
 The above equation is the well known as the ``Complexity=Volume'' or ``Complexity=Volume (1.0)'' conjecture in the literature.\\ There is another conjecture known as the ``Complexity=Volume (2.0)'' \cite{Stanford:2014jda,Alishahiha:2015rta}.
 This conjecture tells that the quantum complexity of the strongly interacting boundary CFT is dual to the volume underneath the minimal RT surface, which is extended in the bulk direction.
 Calculating the volume enclosed by the minimal RT surface and the boundary basically tells how difficult it is to construct the bulk degrees of freedom enclosed by the RT surface.
 According to this proposal, the quantum complexity of the boundary theory is given by

-where $V_{\gamma}$ is the volume enclosed by a minimal hypersurface and the boundary in the bulk.\\ Another famous conjecture tells that in order to compute the complexity, one needs to evaluate the bulk action on the Wheeler-DeWitt patch, which is enclosed by light sheets.
+where $V_{\gamma}$ is the volume enclosed by a minimal hypersurface and the boundary in the bulk.
+Some recent studies on the volume complexity in different bulk spacetime backgrounds including the FLRW, can be found in \cite{Ben-Ami:2016qex,An:2019opz,ChowdhuryRoy:2022dgo, Saha:2021kwq,Caginalp:2019fyt,Noumi:2025cup}.\\ Another famous conjecture tells that in order to compute the complexity, one needs to evaluate the bulk action on the Wheeler-DeWitt patch, which is enclosed by light sheets.
 This conjecture is referred to as the ``Complexity=Action'' conjecture \cite{Alishahiha:2018lfv,Brown:2015lvg,Brown:2015bva,Goto:2018iay}.
 According to this conjecture, the complexity of the boundary theory is given by

 In this paper, we will use the ``Complexity = Volume (2.0)'' conjecture to compute the quantum complexity of the spherical subsystem on the brane where the FLRW universe is situated.
 We will now proceed to compute the time-dependent HSC for the four-dimensional FLRW universe on the brane.